morlandi/django-htmx-forms/README.md

 ### Example

-In the following example, a form is rendered is a modal and later submitted, taking care of form validation as describe above.
+In the following example, a form is rendered is a modal and later submitted;
+form validation will happen as described above.

 When the form validates, the user receives a feedback and the modal can be dismissed.

-The whole life cycle of the modal is fully controlled by the server.
+Note that the whole life cycle of the modal is fully controlled by the server.

 ```html
 <a href="/form_submission_example/" onclick="dialog1.open(event); return false;">Form submission and validation ...</a>